Events: 8002, 8003, 8004.

 AppLocker is a native Windows feature introduced in Windows 7 Enterprise,

-designed to replace Software Restriction Policies (SRP)
+designed to replace Software Restriction Policies (SRP).
+AppLocker enables

 the restriction and control of executable files that users can run.